 What does it take to run hundreds of miles across packed ice and frozen terrain, for days and weeks on end, in arctic temperatures?
 That’s easy: A lot.
 A lot of grit, guts, and a laser-like focus on getting where you’re going.
 The Samoyed, Alaskan Malamute, Siberian Husky, Chinook are some of the most well-known of the sled-dog breeds, and with good reason.

 One dog and his mates are important members of the scientific team at the Center for Conservation Biology at the University of Washington.
 Labrador Retriever Tucker and his canine colleagues go to sea with the scientists to track the majestic Orca whale, which is threatened with extinction.
 Tucker and the 16 other dogs on the team are trained to detect the scent of whale scat and can sense the smell of the “killer whale” up to one nautical mile away.
 Collecting and studying feces is the least intrusive and safest way to monitor the movement, health, and diet of the Orcas, and it helps scientists analyze how the species is doing.
 Tucker can also identify the scent of moose, caribou, wolves, iguanas, and bats, and in this way, he’s doing his part to preserve and fight for the survival of other species.

-While most dog owners are happy if their dogs can sit, stay, and come, some dogs have such extraordinary talents and ability to learn that their work improves life for all of us.
+While most dog owners are happy if their dogs can sit, stay, and come, some dogs have such extraordinary talents and a natural drive to work.
+The work of so many dogs improves life for all of us.
 We salute these canine contributors!